 Bill to Stop Keyless Ignitions Might Finally Be Gaining Traction in Congress

 Dozens of people in the United States have died because of the dangers posed by keyless ignitions, basically a push-button starter that allows drivers to keep their key fobs in their pockets.
-According to Forbes.com, Senator Richard Blumenthal (D-CT), announced the introduction of the Protecting Americans from the Risks of Keyless Ignition Technology (PARK IT) Act to protect consumers from the risk of carbon monoxide poisoning and vehicle rollaways that have been linked to keyless technology in vehicles.
+According to The News Wheel, Senator Richard Blumenthal (D-CT), announced the introduction of the Protecting Americans from the Risks of Keyless Ignition Technology (PARK IT) Act to protect consumers from the risk of carbon monoxide poisoning and vehicle rollaways that have been linked to keyless technology in vehicles.
 The flaw in push-button technology is that engines can be so quiet that drivers park their vehicles in an attached garage forgetting to turn the engine off.

 The Need for Prompt Legislation

 The PARK IT Act requires the National Highway Traffic Safety Administration (NHTSA) to finalize a rule that vehicles automatically shut off after a period of time to prevent carbon monoxide poisoning, and a rule that sets a performance standard to prevent rollaways.
 Blumental said NHTSA’s failure to act has had fatal consequences and that the legislation will require the agency to do what it should have done eight years ago – protect drivers and families from injuries and death by finalizing some of the basic safety standards that force automakers to address the risk of carbon monoxide and rollaways associated with keyless ignitions.